Updated: Apr 27, 2021

-My name is Dana Saad, and I'm a licensed therapist at Key Therapy Counseling and certified yoga instructor.
+My name is Dana Saad, and I'm a licensed therapist at Key Therapy Counseling and a certified yoga instructor.
 I'd like to tell my story about how I was introduced to yoga.

-She took daily yoga classes and as a way to support her I attended with her.
+She took daily yoga classes and as a way to support her, I attended with her.
 The truth is, I initially doubted the effects of yoga.
 But quickly I saw first-hand the rejuvenating power and healing benefits it offered her as she navigated treatment.

 I Experienced Relief from Pain

 To my surprise, I also began to witness relief of chronic back pain that I had experienced as a college athlete.
 Because of this experience, I began to practice yoga regularly, noticing the benefits on physical ailments.

 After years of yoga practice, my mother and I set a goal to complete our yoga teacher training at the Kripalu Center for Yoga and Health.
 Kripalu’s style of yoga is gentle, creating space for healing and self-awareness.